cspoppuppy/streaming-examples/README.md

 -l = log4j path (optional) - defaults to local log4j2.properties file \
 -d = debug bool (optional) - defaults to false - set to true to enable debug logging

+*If not using pageviews topic, will require to amend the key fields in `hoodie-conf.properties` file*

 ### Query Ingested Data (Hudi table)
 ```bash